hypermedia-app/talos/.changeset/lucky-eyes-smile.md

 "@hydrofoil/talos-core": patch
 ---

-Do not deploy talos meta graph
+Option to not deploy talos meta graph